 =EDATE(“5/17/2017”,13) | Add 13 months to 5/17/2017 | 6/17/2018 |

-=EDATE(“5/17/2017”,-2) | Subtract 2 months from 5/17/2017 | 3/17/2017 |
+=EDATE(“5/17/2017”,-2) | Subtract two months from 5/17/2017 | 3/17/2017 |

 The EDATE function can go forward and backward in time.

-Example 2 – Knowing the number of days in a month
+Example 2 – Knowing the Number of Days in a Month

-This example shows how the EDATE function knows the number of days in each month.
-This takes away the chore of manually adding the different numbers of days.
+Secondly, this example shows how the EDATE function knows the number of days each month.
+Consequently, knowing the number of days takes away the chore of manually adding the days.

 Formula | Description | Result |

-=EDATE(“5/17/2017”,3) | Add 3 months to 5/17/2017 | 8/17/2017 |
+=EDATE(“5/17/2017”,3) | Add three months to 5/17/2017 | 8/17/2017 |

-=DATE(2017,5,17)+31+30+31 | Add 3 months to 5/17/2017 | 8/17/2017 |
+=DATE(2017,5,17)+31+30+31 | Add three months to 5/17/2017 | 8/17/2017 |

 Note how much easier it is to use the EDATE function.

-Example 3 – Days in a leap year
+Example 3 – Days in a Leap Year

-The EDATE function knows the number of days in a leap year.
+Lastly, the EDATE function knows the number of days in a leap year.
 Note the two dates highlighted below that are one day different.

 Formula | Description | Result |